-An intense and prestigious experience for six Canadian emerging composers including:
+An intense and prestigious experience for Canadian emerging composers including:

-- A world premiere of their orchestral composition performed by the Winnipeg Symphony Orchestra at WNMF
+- World premiere of their orchestral composition performed by the Winnipeg Symphony Orchestra at WNMF4: New Canadian Voices

-- Work closely with mentor composers Jocelyn Morlock, Kelly-Marie Murphy, and Harry Stafylakis
+- Work closely with mentor composers Jocelyn Morlock & Eliot Britton along with WSO Composer-in-Residence & WNMF Co-Curator Harry Stafylakis

 - Attend all Winnipeg New Music Festival concerts

-- Attend rehearsals with WNMF guest composers and artists
+- Attend rehearsals with WNMF guest artists & composers

-- A week of professional development workshops, panel discussions, lessons, and masterclasses
+- Seven days of professional development workshops, panel discussions, lessons, and masterclasses

 Writing for orchestra is one of the great accomplishments of a composer’s creative life.
 There are, however, few opportunities for Canadians in the early stages of their careers to engage with the medium in a practical, hands-on environment.
 The symphony orchestra presents many challenges, including effectively balancing the orchestra’s many instruments and communicating clearly with the conductor, musicians, and audience.